Skip to content

 Cos 30 degrees?

-Quick version: this question usually arrives alongside Sine calculadora, Tangent calculadora, Pythagoras Theorem calculadora.
-The Cosine calculadora handles the specific case above; the others cover adjacent ground.
+Straightforward answer: this question usually arrives alongside Sine Calculator, Tangent Calculator, Pythagoras Theorem Calculator.
+The Cosine Calculator handles the specific case above; the others cover adjacent ground.

 Cosine rule?

-In one line: Cosine calculadora is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
+The useful way to think about it: Cosine Calculator is free to use, free to share and free to embed — pass the URL around a class, a slack channel or a family chat.
 The editorial policy covers attribution.

 Short answer: if the result surprises you, run it a second time with slightly different inputs — small swings often reveal a unit or rounding issue in the original figures.